Why Sign Up for a Farm Share CSA Subscription?

 that we will have homes for the produce we grow.
 In fact, we participated

-during the 2006 season that shows a CSA share is potentially a
+that showed a CSA share is potentially a

 better value than buying similar items from a grocery store.